-BTS’ “Seredipity” Teases September Comeback And It’s Way Different From Their Previous Trailerts!
+BTS’ ‘Seredipity’ Teases September Comeback And It’s Way Different From Their Previous Trailers!

 — BTS_official (@bts_bighit) September 1, 2017

-According to Billboard.com, four different versions of the album will be produced and they’ll be sold as a deluxe package which will include a CD, a 100-page photo book, a 20-page “mini book,” a photo card, poster and stickers.
+According to Billboard.com, four different versions of the album will be produced, and they’ll be sold as a deluxe package, which will include a CD, a 100-page photo book, a 20-page “mini book,” a photo card, a poster, and stickers.

 RELATED POSTS ON THE INQUISITR